Ricci Tensor for Diffusion Operators and Curvature-Dimension Inequalities under Conformal Transformations and Time Changes: Fundamental Estimates for -Ricci Tensors and Hessians

 \end{corollary}

-Secondly, the estimate of the theorem leads to the following refined estimate for the Ricci tensor as a consequence of which one obtains a \emph{self-improvement property} of the Bakry-Emery condition $\BE(\K,N)$.
+Secondly, the estimate of the theorem leads to the following refined estimate for the Ricci tensor as a consequence of which one obtains a \emph{self-improvement property} of the Bakry-{\'E}mery condition $\BE(\K,N)$.

 \begin{corollary} For all $N\in[1,\infty]$ and all $f\in\A$

 where $\|B\|_{\Gamma}(x)=\sup\{|B(g,g)|(x):\ g\in\A, \Gamma(g)(x)\le 1\}$ denotes the norm of a bilinear form $B(.)(x)$ on $\A$ w.r.t. the seminorm $\Gamma(.)(x)$.
 In particular, for $N=\infty$